Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Methodology

-Rayyan \cite{ouzzani_rayyanweb_2016}, an online tool for the management of systematic reviews, was used to facilitate the screening process.
-The initial digital library search yielded 960 records, which were then screened and assessed for eligibility.
-The resulting records, together with the related review articles discussed in Section~\ref{related-reviews}, were then used to identify further potentially relevant studies.
-This was done using two online tools, Semantic Scholar\footnote{\url{https://www.semanticscholar.org}} and Connected Papers\footnote{\url{https://www.connectedpapers.com}}.
-The supplementary search results were filtered by publication year (in or after 2012), and the titles and abstracts were screened to identify records containing the relevant search terms.
-62 additional records were identified through the supplementary search process, resulting in a total of 1,022 identified records.
+The selected results from the digital library search, together with the related review articles discussed in Section~\ref{related-reviews}, were then used to identify further potentially relevant studies through a related paper search.
+This was done using two online tools, Connected Papers\footnote{\url{https://www.connectedpapers.com}} and Semantic Scholar\footnote{\url{https://www.semanticscholar.org}}.
+The first related paper search in February 2024 identified 62 records while the second one in August 2025 identified 22 records, resulting in 84 additional records.
+Thus, the entire search process yielded a total of 1,261 records, which were then assessed for eligibility.
+Rayyan{\footnote{\url{https://www.rayyan.ai}}}\cite{ouzzani_rayyanweb_2016}, an online tool for the management of systematic reviews, was used to facilitate the screening and assessment process.
+The search results from each phase of the search process are summarized in Table~\ref{search-results}.